June 22, 2026

 Computer scientist, Nick Szabo, was another popular suspect, with his 1998 whitepaper on a decentralized digital currency known as Bit Gold bearing many similarities to Bitcoin’s eventual design.
 Like Finney, Szabo has also denied the claim.

 British cryptographer and cypherpunk, Adam Back, also drew suspicion as Nakamoto, being one of the first two people alongside Finney to receive an email from Satoshi Nakamoto.
 His work on Hashcash, a proof-of-work system in 1997 led some to believe that he could have been the architect behind Bitcoin’s proof-of-work mechanism.
+In 2026, investigative-reporter John Carreyrou claimed in a NYT article that Adam Back was Satoshi Nakamoto.
+Carreyrou claims that Back’s creation of Hashcash (among other things), which was fundamental to the development of Bitcoin, places Back as a likely candidate for being Satoshi Nakamoto.

 More recent theories have floated the idea of Satoshi Nakamoto as a collective or organization, rather than an individual.
 Some of these theories believe Satoshi Nakamoto to originate in academia or members of the cypherpunk subculture.